dmesser/ocp-3.6-cns-3.5-lab/lab-guide/docs/module-2-deploy-cns.md

 -   Enter **Y** and press Enter.

 -   OpenShift nodes are labeled.
-Label is referred to in a DaemonSet.
+Labels are used as a selector in a `DaemonSet`.

--   GlusterFS daemonset is started.
-DaemonSet means: start exactly **one** pod per node.
+-   GlusterFS `DaemonSet` is started. `DaemonSet` means: start exactly **one** pod per node.

 -   All nodes will be referenced in heketi’s database by a UUID.
 Node block devices are formatted for mounting by GlusterFS.